-Let your pet explore inside your parked car in their own time, under supervision in a safe area.
-Leave the doors open so they can come and go as they please and reward their relaxed behaviour.
+Let your pet explore inside your parked car in their own time, under supervision.
+Choose a safe area and leave the doors open, so they can come and go as they please, and reward their relaxed behaviour.
 Gradually build up from this - first, by getting your pet used to the seat belt or carrier, then just turning the engine on to help them get used to the noise.
 When they are comfortable with this, go for a short drive.

 This is a good way for your pet to burn off excess energy and prevent them from becoming restless.

-Using a suitable harness will help keep you, your passengers, and your pet safe from harm in the event of an accident.
+Using a suitable harness will help keep you, your passengers, and your pet safe from harm in the event of an accident or sudden movement.

-Give your dog a chance to stretch their legs and relieve themselves to prevent 'accidents' in the car - only exercise on the lead if the area is unfamiliar.
+Give your dog a chance to stretch their legs and relieve themselves to prevent 'accidents' in the car.
+Keep dogs on the lead if the exercise area is unfamiliar or busy.
 Provide plenty of fresh drinking water during breaks.

-Dogs' eyes or nose can be injured by debris or small stones kicked up from the road.
-Pets have also been known to fall out, or be injured by passing vehicles.
+Many dogs enjoy the 'rush' of fresh air from an open window, but it can be dangerous.
+Their eyes and nose can be injured by debris or small stones kicked up from the road.
+Pets have also been known to fall out of open windows, or be injured by passing vehicles.